We use cookies to help provide you with the best possible online experience.

 Evening and Weekend Appointments

-We are open at Bury Knowle on Saturdays, Wednesday evenings and Thursday evenings for pre-booked appointments only.
+We are open at Bury Knowle on Saturdays and Wednesday evenings for pre-booked appointments only.
 There are no walk-ins.
+Please use the intercom provided to let the team know you have arrived for your appointment if the doors are closed.

 Phone lines will not be answered.